srimutyala/CarND-LaneLines-P1/writeup_template.md

   Status: Fixed.
 I used a fixed region of interest for all 3 example videos.
 It worked fine for the first two and did not work with the challenge video.
 I changed my fixed region to a trapezoid with a generous width on the x-axis based off a fixed percent of the image size.
 This should now work well with inputs of different resolutions.

   3. Incorrect lane tracking.<br/>
   Status: Pending.
-There is one spot(a frame or a few) in the 'SolidYellowLeft' file where my pipeline draws the right lane line that is a little off of the actual lane markings(Check 0:11 in the output video).
+There is one spot (a frame or a few) in the 'SolidYellowLeft' file where my pipeline draws the right lane line that is a little off of the actual lane markings (Check 0:11 in the output video).
 I believe this is due to a horizontal white line on the yellow lane marker.
 I hoped to overcome that by excluding the outliers but it still remains.
 Any suggestions for improvement is appreciated.

   4. The Challenge.<br/>
   Status.
 Fixed.
 My original pipeline did not work well for this.
 Part of it was because of the fixed definition of my region of interest ignoring certain parts of the lane.
 Fixing item #2 on this list helped greatly towards solving this.
-However, there is a section of the road where the lines went haywire though they return to normal after passing that section.But, unfortunately, we would have had a catastrophic crash by then.
-Changing the color space provided better tracking over this patch of the road.
+However, there was a section of the road where the lines went haywire though they return to normal after passing that section.
+But, unfortunately, we would have had a catastrophic crash by then.
+Changing the color space with the correct filters applied provided better tracking over this patch of the road.

 ### Conclusion
 My pieline tracks the lane marking for the provided test cases very well.
 It also handles smaller curvatures in the road & different road conditions.

-There could be some more improvements made if I can use curves instead of lines to track the lane markings
+There could be some more improvements made if I can use curves instead of lines to track the lane markings.